 Water Webinar Series

-Join us for a four webinar series highlighting recreational water illness, the changes to the Model Aquatic Health Code (MAHC), and implementing the new MAHC.
+This four-webinar series highlights recreational water illness, the changes to the Model Aquatic Health Code (MAHC), and implementation of the new MAHC.

 Recreational Water Illnesses

 April 27, 2023